 Shifting compensation

-People create content for many reasons other than earning moneyoutlets increasingly tap a broader array of human motivation to reduce their costs.
+People create content for many reasons other than earning money.
+Media outlets increasingly tap a broader array of human motivation to reduce their costs.
 Experiments in crowdsourcing and co-creation have done this successfully, although they require greater investment in editors and staff skilled in community organizing.

 Reality television provides an interesting parallel.
 The explosion of this genre in 2000 can be tied to the cost advantages of “unscripted” shows that sidestep the need for high-paid actors.
 Lower costs, combined with the greater odds of a reality series becoming a breakout hit, fueled this TV genre.